-- Who is responsible for selecting investment managers? - The consultant brings the recommendations to the Board.
-The Board is responsible for selecting investment managers. - How are the managers identified as potential candidates?
+- Who is responsible for selecting investment managers?
+The consultant, in coordination with the Board, is responsible for selecting investment managers. - How are the managers identified as potential candidates?

 A group of managers is first identified by their respective beta exposures (market beta, capitalization size, book-to-market, and momentum for domestic equity and market, term and quality for Fixed Income).
 The risk-adjusted Alpha is calculated for the group, and they are ranked.
 Other parameters are used to eliminate certain candidates, and a short list is compiled.
 For those managers deemed suitable for further examination, a questionnaire is submitted to the managers.
 Their quantifiable characteristics are debated or confirmed with the managers.